jolson615/first-flask-test/readme.md

 ## Context

 This isn't a professional grade application - it doesn't include authentication or a database.
-It does, however, expose students to the concept of a Model-View-Controller framework
+It does, however, expose students to the concept of a Model-View-Controller framework.

+The goal here is to understand and experiment with HTTP methods, the major parts of an MVC framework, the movement of information between parts of the application, and the separation of concerns.

+This example app goes a little deeper than most students will go after just two weeks of programming (e.g. block content, virtual environments), but we wanted to put down some learnings as a reference so that you'll be ready to answer questions your students might have this summer.

 ## Virtual Environments